binojmadhuranga/binojmadhuranga/README.md

 ## 💫 About Me

-- 🔭 I’m currently working on ** Fullstack Projects with Java, JavaScript,Expo and Springboot**
+- 🔭 I’m currently working on  Fullstack Projects with Java, JavaScript,Expo and Springboot .
 - 🌱 I’m learning **Spring Boot**, **React**, and exploring **AI/ML**
 - 👯 I love collaborating on **Open Source Projects**
 - 📫 Reach me on: [LinkedIn](https://www.linkedin.com/in/binoj-madhuranga)